 As part of our regular governance practices, the Compensation Committee evaluates our compensation programs in light of market conditions, shareholder views, and governance considerations, and makes changes as appropriate for our business.
 We value the feedback of our shareholders, as expressed through votes and direct communications, and annually submit our executive compensation programs to a non-binding shareholder advisory "say-on-pay" vote.
-At our Annual Meeting held in September 2018, our executive compensation program was approved by shareholders representing 93.6% of the votes cast on the proposal.
+At our Annual Meeting held in September 2021, our executive compensation program was approved by shareholders representing 88.4% of the votes cast on the proposal.

-To enhance our understanding of our shareholder's perspectives, we maintain a regular shareholder outreach program, including making Take-Two's management and Board of Directors available for discussions.
-In the months leading up to the filing of this Proxy Statement, we sought discussions with holders of more than 56% of our outstanding shares (percentage based on the Company's investors' most recent filings at the time of outreach) and had discussions with a number of our top holders.
-Throughout these discussions, we sought shareholder feedback on a wide range of topics, including the ZelnickMedia management agreement, corporate governance and Board composition matters.
-Feedback from shareholders was generally positive on our compensation policies, corporate governance and Board composition matters, with some of our shareholders inquiring about the details of our management agreement with ZelnickMedia, our various governance policies, how we retain creative talent, and our policies on workplace diversity and sustainability.
+To enhance our understanding of our shareholders' perspectives, we maintain a regular shareholder outreach program, including making Take-Two's management and Board of Directors available for discussions.
+In the months leading up to the filing of this Proxy Statement, we sought discussions with holders of approximately 60% of our outstanding shares (percentage based on the Company's investors' most recent filings at the time of outreach) and had discussions with a number of our top holders.
+Throughout these discussions, we sought shareholder feedback on a wide range of topics, including executive compensation, environmental, social and corporate governance ("ESG") matters, diversity initiatives within our Company and across our industry, and Board composition matters.
+Feedback from shareholders was generally positive on our compensation policies, with some of our shareholders suggesting increasing the length of performance measurement periods under our long-term incentive plan, some inquiring about how we plan to enhance our reporting relating to our ESG initiatives, and some inquiring about Board Composition Matters.